 If you spend much time talking to me, I may start to bore you talking about DITA.
 Or music.
 While I don't really update my "best of both worlds" DITA+music project any more, I do still get a kick out of...

-Robert D. Anderson; I work at IBM in Austin, TX, on all sorts of tools related to DITA XML.
+Robert D. Anderson; after many years with IBM doing all sorts of DITA related things, I now work for Oracle supporting technical content infrastructure.
 I'm the lead architect of DITA Open Toolkit, and co-editor of the DITA 1.1, DITA 1.2, and DITA 1.3 Specification at OASIS (now working on DITA 2.0).
 I tweet occasionally from @robander, usually about DITA or DITA-OT.
 I have a linkedin profile, but don't use it very often.